Aphantasia and Autism: A Comprehensive Guide

 Is Aphantasia a Sensory Processing Disorder?

 Aphantasia should not be described as a visual condition it’s a multi-sensory impairment.
 People who experience a lack of mental imagery can have a reduced capacity to access other mental senses, including imagining sound, movement, smell, taste, and touch.
-This condition, which was first identified by Sir Francis Galton in the late 19th century, has gained more attention in recent years with advancements in cognitive psychology and neuroimaging.
+This condition, which Sir Francis Galton first identified in the late 19th century, has gained more attention in recent years with advancements in cognitive psychology and neuroimaging.

 A Recommended TED talk on Aphantasia